 Structure and Function

 The thymus is functional from birth and is proportionally at its largest during infancy.
 The thymus is responsible for expanding the T cell repertoire.
 Around puberty, the thymus begins to involute and decrease its output of mature T cells.
-During the process of involution, there is epithelial atrophy and replacement of lymphoid tissue with adipose tissue.
+During the process of involution, there is epithelial atrophy and the replacement of lymphoid tissue with adipose tissue.
 The thymus continues to develop T lymphocytes throughout adulthood, albeit at a much lower rate than in childhood.

 The production of T lymphocytes is a highly regulated process because it plays a vital role in central tolerance, thereby diminishing autoimmunity.
 The thymus is composed of a highly vascular connective tissue capsule that surrounds the organ.
 In children, the thymus contains large lobules of lymphoid tissue that are separated by septae.
 Each lobule contains an outer cortex that stains darkly basophilic, that connects to an incompletely separated inner medulla that stains more lightly.
 The darker cortical staining results from a higher density of T lymphoblasts (also referred to as thymocytes).